Cadillac Catera: Marketing

 Catera launch marketing used the tagline "the Caddy that zigs," with advertising featuring supermodel Cindy Crawford and a small animated bird named "Ziggy," a reference to the heraldic merlettes (adaptations of the martin, without legs or beaks) featured in the various iterations of Cadillac's logo from its inception through 1999.
-Ziggy was featured in Catera marketing through model year 1998, with Cadillac saying:
+Ziggy was featured in Catera marketing through the 1998 model year, with Cadillac saying:

-"like Catera, Ziggy was hatched in Germany and has the sole mission of bringing fun to the luxury of Cadillac.
-He was one of six mythical, beakless, footless martins or 'Merlettes' in the Cadillac Crest before we gave him big feet, a giant beak, and turned him around.
-He's quite a departure from his five brothers who have been part of the Cadillac Crest since the days of the crusades when the crest was the proud symbol of Le Sieur Antoine de la Mothe Cadillac Family."

-In 1997, John Tinker, a producer of television medical drama Chicago Hope, was inspired by an inadvertent pun in a Catera commercial, saying "Who is Lisa Catera?" — in response to the Catera tagline "Lease a Catera."
+In 1997, John Tinker, a producer of television medical drama Chicago Hope, was inspired by an inadvertent pun in a Catera commercial, saying "Who is Lisa Catera?"—in response to the Catera tagline "Lease a Catera."
 He introduced a character named Dr. Lisa Catera, played by Stacy Edwards.
 Coincidentally, the main demographic of Chicago Hope viewers were exactly the same demographic Cadillac hoped to attract with the Catera, and Cadillac/General Motors management responded extremely positively to the reference, becoming the main advertiser on the show and giving Edwards a complimentary three-year lease on a Catera.
 In one episode, Edwards' character said "when you can't zig, you zag," a reference to the Catera's original marketing tagline.

 Related vehicles

+In Europe, the platform underpinned the Opel Omega, marketed as an executive car.
+Rebadged variants of the Omega were marketed worldwide.
+In addition to the Opel version, the car was sold in Great Britain as the Vauxhall Omega and South America as the Chevrolet Omega.
+As with the Rekord which preceded it, re-engineered versions of the Omega were manufactured in Australia from 1988 as the Holden Commodore (and its derivatives) since 1999.
+Commodore-based cars were in turn exported to South America as the Chevrolet Omega and to the Middle East as the Chevrolet Lumina.

-A close relative of the Catera, utilizing the same platform, continued to be in production until 2006.
-In the US market, the platform was used for the Pontiac GTO, which was an almost identical derivative of the Holden Monaro coupe.
+A relative of the Catera, using a modified version of the same Opel platform, continued to be in production until 2006.
+In the U.S. market, the platform was used for the Pontiac GTO, which was an almost identical derivative of the Holden Monaro coupe.
 Both were manufactured by GM Holden in Australia.
 These performance coupes were themselves derived from the sedan platform that originated in the Australian market as the VT-series Holden Commodore in 1997.
-The European version, known as the Opel Omega, also sold in the UK as a Vauxhall was discontinued in 2003.